 From the HIP

 "From the HIP" plays classic soul jazz and hard bop, along with funk and fusion.
 Their inspiration comes from the great jazz artists of the past — Trane, Miles, Cannonball, Horace Silver, Freddie Hubbard, and Lee Morgan.
-Groove, soul and swing makes up the essence of jazz and this is what From the HIP is all about.
+Groove, soul and swing make up the essence of jazz and this is what From the HIP is all about.
 If you like your jazz funky, groovy, and tuneful you'll dig From the HIP!

 The band also includes Roger Morgan, trumpet and flugelhorn; Marty Mellinger, keyboards; Mike Byrne, guitar, trombone, & vocals; Terry Bortman, bass; and Dave Santana, drums.